World's Ugliest Dog Contest

-The World's Ugliest Dog Contest is an annual contest held in Petaluma, California, as part of the Sonoma-Marin Fair, to decide which of the dogs entered in the contest is the ugliest.
-The contest, along with the rest of the fair, is typically scheduled for the fourth week of June.
-Along with the title of “The World’s Ugliest Dog” the winner’s owner receives a check for $1,000 and a trophy As of 2017, the prize has been increased to $1,600, a trophy and a free trip to New York City.
+The World's Ugliest Dog Contest is an annual contest held since the 1970s that takes place at the Sonoma-Marin Fair in Petaluma, California during the fourth week of June.
+One dog is crowned “The World’s Ugliest Dog” and its owner receives a trophy, a check for $1,600 (in 2017), and a free trip to New York City.
 There is significant media coverage, and as many as 20,000–30,000 people attend the contest during the fair each year.
 The fair now holds an all-day Dog Lovers' Festival preceding the evening contest.

-The contest has been going on since the 1970s.
 In 2009 the Sonoma-Marin Fair trademarked the phrase World's Ugliest Dog.
-In 2013, the contest celebrated its 25th anniversary as a fair-produced event, and an anniversary book, World's Ugliest Dogs, was published with text by the contest's producer of seven years, Vicki DeArmon, and photos by photographers who have covered the contest over the years for the fair.
+An anniversary book titled "World's Ugliest Dogs" was published in 2013, featuring text by the producer of the past seven years, Vicki DeArmon, and photos from World's Ugliest Dog Contests of years past.

 History

 The World’s Ugliest Dog Contest began in the 1970s as a way to generate revenue for the Old Adobe Association in Petaluma, and member Ross Smith is widely credited as the creator of the contest.
 After the association considered replacing their pet parade with a dog contest, Smith suggested an ugly dog contest, and the idea stuck.
 The Old Adobe Association nurtured the World’s Ugliest Dog Contest in its infancy, with Smith emceeing until 1981.
 Winners for the contest have been recorded since 1976, and it became a part of the Sonoma-Marin Fair in 1988.
 Animal Planet began sponsoring and filming the competition in 2006, bringing additional attention to the event.